 War Memorials and public monuments are close to everyone’s heart.
 Nestled in the centre of communities, their significance to people cannot be over-emphasized.

-One of the reasons we like being involved in this type of project is that the bronze restoration work that we do is really valued, and there is often great enthusiasm to maintain the objects going forward.
+One of the reasons we like this type of project is that our bronze restoration work is really valued.
+There is often great enthusiasm to keep the monument maintained after our works are complete.
 This is good for the community and the bronze over the long term.

-Keeping War Memorials and monuments in good condition is a way of showing respect for those commemorated.
-If these types of objects begin to disfigure and become hard to read or interpret, they lose relevance to society.
+Keeping war memorials and monuments in good condition is a way of showing respect for those commemorated.
+If these types of objects begin to disfigure, they can become hard to read or interpret.
+Then they lose relevance to society.

-We regularly undertake maintenance and War Memorial cleaning for annual events such as Remembrance Sunday.
-Bronze restoration projects involving war memorials can be quite complex if a monument has fallen into significant disrepair.
-We can provide our clients with guidance and the technical advice they need to ensure these objects are able to be viewed in all their original glory for years to come.
+We undertake maintenance and war memorial cleaning for annual events such as Remembrance Sunday.
+Bronze restoration projects involving war memorials can be quite complex.
+Many are neglected for decades and fall into acute disrepair.
+We can provide our clients with guidance so that these objects can become useful to their community again, and be appreciated for years to come.

-We are very conscious of the cultural and historic importance of these objects, both in our working methods and our approach to their preservation.
+The cultural and historic importance of these objects is uppermost in our minds.
+We take care to ensure our working methods, and our approach to their preservation, reflects this.

 Damage happens and if it does, we hope to be able to help with all your bronze restoration needs.
-We have the capacity to undertake cleaning, conservation and bronze restoration of small sculptures in our studio.
-It may be that only one particular area of a bronze patina has become warn, but this flaw is unbalancing the legibility of the sculpture.
-Or, a component has been broken and needs to be replaced.
-We can help with these kinds of complex problems and not interfere with those parts of the original structure or finish which are mature and stable.
+In our studio, we can clean, conserve and restore your small bronze.
+It may be that only one area of a bronze patina has become warn, but this flaw is unbalancing the legibility of the sculpture.
+Or, a component has been broken and needs replacing.
+We can help with these kinds of complex problems and not interfere with those parts of the original structure which are mature and stable.

-We can also advise you on how to care for your treasured bronzes in the future, helping to ensure they never need another visit to us.
+We also advise you on how to care for your treasured bronzes in the future, helping to ensure they never need another visit with us.

-If you’d like to see some examples of the repairs we have undertaken, take a look at our page dedicated to small bronze restoration.
+If you’d like to see some examples of the repairs, take a look at our page dedicated to small bronze restoration.